novex-ai/parallel-parrot/README.md

 ## Generate Data - pp.parallel_data_generation()

 Some use-cases are more demanding than the above, and require more complicated outputs.
-This function supports prompts which expect to generate lists of dictionaries.
+This function supports concurrent/parallel exeuction of prompts which expect to generate lists of dictionaries.

 Some examples of these use cases include:
-- generating multiple question/answer pairs from each input document
+- Generating multiple question/answer pairs from each input document
-- generating multiple title/summary pairs from each input document
+- Generating multiple title/summary pairs from each input document

 It does so by:
 - Taking in a dataframe or list of dictionaries